 Hooks are the fisherman’s link to a caught fish and using large hooks often can lead to missed fish.
 The smaller the hook no matter the style takes less force or pressure for a hook set or to imbed in a walleye mouth.
-Smaller sized 4 or 6 hooks are commonly used in chasing even the largest of walleyes promoting the naturalness of the bait which will increase the chances of more bites.
+Smaller-sized 4 or 6 hooks are commonly used in chasing even the largest of walleyes promoting the naturalness of the bait which will increase the chances of more bites.
 Diligently checking hooks for sharpness and point quality is often overlooked which can lead to missed angling opportunities.

 Having Plano Stowaways filled with a variety of spinner blades, floats and beads is a must in any walleye fisherman’s arsenal.
-Walleye preferences can change quickly and often so the ability to adapt to these changes is key in angling success.
-Walleyes are often color specific that can change daily so a variety is a must.
+Walleye preferences can change quickly and often so the ability to adapt to these changes is key to angling success.
+Walleyes are often color specific that can change daily so variety is a must.
 Northland Tackles Baitfish-Image Colorado Blades come in a variety of colors that provide lifelike flash allowing anglers to match their blades to lake forage.
-Using quick change clevises allow quick changes of blades to match daily preferences saving time when a blade switch is needed.
+Using quick change clevises allows quick changes of blades to match daily preferences saving time when a blade switch is needed.

 There is no doubt that the quality of live bait put on a snell is directly related to success.
-Whether it’s minnows, leeches or nightcrawlers their health should not be overlooked.
+Whether it’s minnows, leeches, or nightcrawlers their health should not be overlooked.
 Frabill, the leader in live bait care makes a variety of superior products including aerated containers and worm care products that will ensure healthy and vivacious bait not only throughout a warm day but all year long.
 Many fishermen neglect simply changing their bait regularly between bites when fresh bait can and will increase bites.
 When fishing slows, merely changing or switching bait can cause more tight lines!

 Once walleyes are found it is imperative to remain over or close to them to present the lures in a preferred way.
 Even small boat control changes can make a huge difference.
 Walleyes regularly relate to certain depths and often prefer bait presented at specific speeds requiring precise boat control.
 Where maintaining this detail might be worrisome to some anglers, an I-Pilot Link System that has revolutionized boat control, links your Humminbird electronics to a Minn-Kota trolling motor aiding in boat control in even the harshest of Dakota conditions.
-For instance, I-Pilot Link allows following a contour line while setting your speed (like cruise control) in increments of a tenth of a mile an hour to making boat control simple.
-Controlled by a handheld remote ensures more time to fish not matter your position in the boat.
+For instance, I-Pilot Link allows following a contour line while setting your speed (like cruise control) in increments of a tenth of a mile an hour to make boat control simple.
+Controlled by a handheld remote ensures more time to fish no matter your position in the boat.

 It is important to fish live bait snells at a 45-degree angle to the water when trolling.
 This increases hooking ability and makes for easy hook sets.
-Some believe that live bait snells are better fished well behind the boat but large amounts of line will cause dragging of weight thus decreasing the ability to sense bites and causing more snags.
+Some believe that live bait snells are better fished well behind the boat but large amounts of the line will cause dragging of weight thus decreasing the ability to sense bites and causing more snags.

 There are days on the water where trolling with rods in rods holders will outperform keeping rods in your hands.
-Rods holders decrease line movement and can often create a more natural presentation.
+Rod holders decrease line movement and can often create a more natural presentation.
 When concentrating on pressured and finicky walleyes, try using rod holders to increase your number of bites.